pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 ##### Scope and Cohesion

-Each feature MUST define a cohesive, bounded, user-visible unit of functionality suitable for a single `/speckit.specify` execution.
+Each feature MUST define a cohesive, bounded, user-relevant unit of deliverable system behavior suitable for a single `/speckit.specify` execution.

 Each feature MUST: